 21st Century Maritime Silk Road

 The “21st Century Maritime Silk Road” (also known by its shortened version – the Road and Maritime Silk Road – MSR) is a modern version of the ancient Maritime Silk Road that connected China with Western Asia and parts of Africa.
-Similar to its parent initiative – One Belt One Road (OBOR), the 21st Century Maritime Silk Road is a strategic initiative to encourage growth in investments and foster economic collaboration between member nations.
+Similar to its parent initiative – One Belt One Road Initiative (OBOR), the 21st Century Maritime Silk Road is a strategic initiative to encourage growth in investments and foster economic collaboration between member nations.

 It was announced by Chinese Premier Xi Jinping in October 2013.